esnet/gdg/README.md

 ### Users

 Only supported with basic auth.
+Users is the only one where basic auth is given priority.
+API Auth is not supported, so will try to use basic auth if configured otherwise will warn the user and exit.

 ```sh
 ./bin/grafana-dashboard-manager users list -- Lists all known users